 At every primary, someone tries to vote for a party in which he does not belong to, Wright said.
 "It's definitely going to happen; it always does," she said.
 Some states may allow that, but Delaware does not.
 "And we've already had somebody call who was a Republican who asked if he could vote in the Democratic primary."

-Page 2 of 2 - 5 Know your polling place in light of reapportionment
+5 Know your polling place in light of reapportionment

 People will inevitably go to the wrong polling place, most likely the place they usually vote — only to find out they have been assigned a new polling place thanks to the reapportionment required within a few years of the U.S. Census, Wright said.